forestmu/ip/docs/README.md

 Candy will show you this:
 ```
-Candy has spat out this sweet ^-^ 😝
+Candy marked this sweet inedible ^-^ 😝
     [T][ ] read book
 ```